FAQ

 Sexual symptoms Other symptoms

-Numb genitals Cognitive impairment (memory, thinking)
+Loss of libido Cognitive impairment (memory, thinking)

 Pleasureless orgasms Other sensory disturbances (smell, taste, vision)